Board Nominations

 How are the new board members chosen from the nominees?

-All nominees are interviewed by the current board in March with the current needs in mind (for example, if someone on the Faith Formation subcommittee is finishing their term, then someone with expertise in that particular area is needed).
-Nominees are interviewed by current board members prior to the monthly meeting on Monday, April 8.
-New board members are elected to a three-year term by the current board in a blind vote that same night.
+All nominees are interviewed by the current board with the current needs in mind (for example, if someone on the Faith Formation subcommittee is finishing their term, then someone with expertise in that particular area is needed).
+New board members are elected to a three-year term by the current board in a blind vote.
 New board members are welcomed at the annual meeting in May and begin attending monthly board meetings in June.

 I have more questions; who do I ask?

 Our goal is for full transparency in the nomination process; we never want it to feel mysterious or secretive.
 We want our board members to be a known presence in our community.
-Questions about this process can be directed to current president Molly Hough.
+Questions about this process can be directed to current president Erika Shima.

 Nomination Form